 Configurable packet size limit

-- This feature, which separates the dismount keybind from the sneak keybind, is disabled by default.
+- This feature, which separates the dismount keybind from the sneak keybind, is enabled by default on Minecraft 1.9 and newer.

-- It is completely client-sided and allows sneaking inside of boats and minecarts.
+- This feature is completely client-sided and allows sneaking inside of boats and minecarts.

 - This is a better implementation of UnRide Keybind, which does not change the "Press <keybind> to dismount" message from the sneak keybind to the "UnRide" keybind.